-How to Label and Ship Food Products Like a Pro
+How to Manufacture, Label, and Ship Food Products Like a Pro

 Once you mastered the recipe for your handmade goods, you're ready to make some money.
-Your website is set up, your packaging is designed and ready to go, but you're worried about properly labeling and shipping your delectable creation to customers.
+Your website is set up, your packaging is designed and ready to go, but you're worried about properly manufacturing, labeling, and shipping your delectable creation to customers.

 Have no fear, food artists.
 We've got everything you need to know about selling and shipping perishable products.